jordanlambrecht/calendarr/README.md

 4. Your calendar URL will be: `http://your-sonarr-url/feed/v3/calendar/Sonarr.ics?apikey=YOUR_API_KEY`

 ### Radarr

+1. Go to Calendar > iCal Link
+2. Leave all three checkboxes blank
+3. Optionally set tags for movies you want to announce
+4. Copy the ical link

+Alternatively:

 1. Go to Settings > General
 2. Under "Security" section, look for "API Key"